hainayanda/Draftsman/README.md

 # Draftsman

-Draftsman is a DSL framework for Swift focussed on builder pattern If you are still using version 2.3.x, Separated README is available [here](https://github.com/hainayanda/Draftsman/blob/master/README_2_3.md).
+Draftsman is a DSL framework for Swift focused on builder pattern If you are still using version 2.3.x, Separated README is available [here](https://github.com/hainayanda/Draftsman/blob/master/README_2_3.md).
 If you are still using Swift 5.1, please use 1.1.x version.
 Separated README is available [here](https://github.com/hainayanda/Draftsman/blob/master/README_1_1_1.md).